 Few authors who have delved into autobiographical material for their novels were able to do so with the honesty of Charles Bukowski.
 He is largely considered one of the greatest American poets and authors.
 What made his work so appealing to the masses is he never flinched from depicting the grittier side of life, even if it meant portraying himself as a barely employable drunk.
 This also makes transferring his work from the page to the screen a challenge for all involved.
-Bukowski was a stream of consciousness writer, a man who wrote the way he lived, in the moment.
+Bukowski was a stream of consciousness writer, a man who wrote the way he lived, at the moment.
 Films usually want to have a directional plot line.
 There has to be somewhere for the characters to go as the story progresses.
 Bukowski wrote the way he lived much of his life, day to day; adrift in a world controlled by others.

-In his off hours Hank inhabits one low life dive after another.
+In his off hours, Hank inhabits one low life dive after another.
 He moves from bar to bar, drinking himself into a nightly stupor.
-While drinking he watches his fellow bottom feeders, seeing them not only as a mirror to himself but a reflection of mankind.
+While drinking he watches his fellow bottom feeders, seeing them not only as a mirror to himself but a reflection of humanity.
 Fellow barfly, Laura (Marisa Tomei) is an alcoholic who offers Hank some relief from the tedium of his endless days.
-Under better circumstances the love of Hank’s life would be the equally alcoholic Jan (Lili Taylor).
+Under better circumstances, the love of Hank’s life would be the equally alcoholic Jan (Lili Taylor).
 They ostensibly share a place to live, rather a dive to sleep their last bender off.
-She makes him pancakes for dinner and provides some measure of company during their drinking sprees.
-In many ways Jan is the female counterpart for Hank, yet another mirror into his own psyche.
+She makes him pancakes for dinner and provides some measure of the company during their drinking sprees.
+In many ways, Jan is the female counterpart for Hank, yet another mirror into his psyche.
 Sex is more a physical imperative than an emotional release for the two.
-They go through the motions, even enjoy each other but under it all is even more loneliness.
+They go through the motions, even enjoy each other but under it, all is even more loneliness.
 She finally has enough of Hank acting like a big shot when his bookie gig pays off in a small way.
 Hank cannot cope with any form of success and soon gives up his illegal ways to return to writing.

 At the heart of this otherwise aimless life is Hank’s writing.
 He puts his words on paper with almost brutal force, nearly driving the pencil through the page.
-This is the only aspect of his life that he feels any commitment towards.
+This is the only aspect of his life that he feels any commitment.
 He sends endless pages of prose and stories to Black Sparrow Press, the only part of the literary community that Hank has even a modicum of respect for.
-In return he receives one rejection letter after another.
+In return, he receives one rejection letter after another.
 He doesn’t care if he is considered a good or bad writer.
 All that matters to Hank is that he releases what is inside with his writing.
 This is one touchstone to humanity.

 Perhaps it takes a non-American to direct a film like this.
 To have an outsider’s eye to see what is really at the heart of the characters.
 Scandinavian director Bent Hamer gives the right balance of existential feel and comedy to this work.
 He moves the location from the darker side of Los Angeles to an unnamed industrial American city, actually Minneapolis.
-It had to be difficult to find humor in the smoky, alcohol drenched sets here but Hamer does so with style.
-In many ways Factotum is the best film rendition of Bukowski’s work.
+It had to be difficult to find humor in the smoky, alcohol-drenched sets here but Hamer does so with style.
+In many ways, Factotum is the best film rendition of Bukowski’s work.
 It comes across better than Barfly which is somewhat surprising considering Bukowski wrote the screenplay for that film.
 This film captures the essence of Bukowski’s work.
 He didn’t write poetry or stories about the appreciation of the best the world had to offer.
 He wrote about how he coped with the mundane depression inherent in the everyday.
-Bukowski may have used alcohol to numb the sensations but he employed humor as released in his work to get through his life.
+Bukowski may have used alcohol to numb the sensations, but he employed humor as released in his work to get through his life.

 What keeps this film from becoming depressing is the vitality and talent of the cast.
-When you think about the great American actors Matt Dillon may not come immediately to mind.
+When you think about the great American actors, Matt Dillon may not come immediately to mind.
 This is a shame since over the years he has given one solid performance after another.
 He can do comedy such as he did in ‘There’s Something About Mary’ or drama as in ‘Drugstore Cowboy’ with equal ability.
 Here he doesn’t seem to take his role overly seriously.
 That is the perfect approach for an actor portraying the alter ego of Bukowski.
-He drifts through the scenes but still is able to pull the audience into the film.
+He drifts through the scenes but still can pull the audience into the film.
 Dillon can make us care about a character that we would cross the street to avoid in real life.
 Lili Taylor nails her part as Jan.
 She plays so well off of Dillion’s performance that it was amazing to watch them in scenes together.
 Marisa Tomei is almost unrecognizable here.
 She manages to make a lot out of her part, invoking sympathy with the audience.
-On a very sad note this was the last film by independent actress Adrienne Shelly.
-Her talent and life was recently cut short here in New York City.
-I have been a fan of her work since Trust and her talent will be missed.
+On a very sad note, this was the last film by independent actress Adrienne Shelly.
+Her talent and life were recently cut short here in New York City.
+I have been a fan of her work since Trust, and her talent will be missed.